deliriusz/quickpoc/README.md

 - call `chmod +x path_to_file` to make the file executable
 - you should then be able to call `turbopoc` from any folder to generate the POC folder within it.

+## features
+- support for all common EVM networks
+- automatically pull all contracts listed on an immunefi (or any other) page
+- automatic test generation

 ## troubleshooting
 ### unknown option: -A
 Macs ship with bash v3.2 due to licensing.
 It was released in 2007 and lacks many modern features.
 This tool requires associative arrays that were introduced in v4.0.
 In order to fix this issue, please install most recent bash version: